-As 2019 comes to a close, and we embark on a new year, a lot of people tend to get all jacked up on New Year resolutions, with aspirations of trying a trending diet, or exercise routine, while I tend to do something more simple and innate.
+As this year comes to a close, and we embark on a new year, a lot of people tend to get all jacked up on New Year resolutions, with aspirations of trying a trending diet or exercise routine, while I tend to do something more simple and innate.
 I bring myself back to the basics.

 Here are 5 simple health seeds to plant, or not, to water, or not, or to just keep in your back pocket for when you're ready to take good care of you.